FixedEffects/InteractiveFixedEffectModels.jl/README.md

-#### weights

-The `weights` option allows to minimize the sum of *weighted* residuals.
-This option is not available for the option `:svd`.

-When weights are not constant within id or time, the optimization problem has local minima that are not global - all methods may end up on such local minimum.
-You should therefore use weights that are constant within id or time or expereriment with different `methods`

 #### errors
 Compute robust standard errors by constructing an object of type `AbstractVcovMethod`.
 For now, `VcovSimple()` (default), `VcovWhite()` and `VcovCluster(cols)` are implemented.